-Your Section 97.105 control operator obviously would have to be present and alert at the Section 97.3(a)(14) control point in order to continuously monitor and supervise the third party participant.
+A. Your designated Section 97.105 control operator, certainly would have to be present and alert at the Section 97.3(a)(14) control point in order to continuously monitor and supervise the Section 97.115(b)

-this context, good amateur practice requires that the Section 97.105 control operator be situated such as to be able to exercise proper judgment while carrying out those duties that the Section 97.105 control operator should do to ensure the immediate proper operation of the station.
-For a listing of those duties, read W3BE Checklists
+this context, good amateur practice requires that the designated Section 97.105 control operator be situated such as to be able to exercise proper judgment while carrying out those duties that the Section 97.105 control operator should do to ensure the immediate proper operation of the station.

 Q. That is basically unenforceable.

 If my station is operated with the Extra Class bands and modes, who would know who is pushing the PTT?

 A. You and the person pushing the PTT

 would know.
 You are, presumably, both trustworthy – a reputation hard-to-earn, easy-to-lose.
 The extensive privileges